seanox/aspect-js/manual/introduction.md

 ### Paths
 Paths are used for navigation, routing and controlling the view flow.
 The target can be a view or a function if using interceptors.
-For SPAs (single-page applications), the anchor part of the URL is used for navigation and routes.
+For SPAs (Single-Page Applications), the anchor part of the URL is used for navigation and routes.

 ```
 https://example.local/example/#path